hayatkhan8660-maker/Light-DehazeNet/README.md

 # Dependencies
-This code require the following libraries:
+This code require the following _libraries_:

 # Citation
 Please cite our paper, if you want to reproduce the results using this code.